ibm-cloud-docs/hlf-support/howto/console-upgrade-ocp.md

 Occasionally, a five node ordering service that was deployed using v2.1.2 will be deleted by the Kubernetes garbage collector because it considers the nodes a resource that needs to be cleaned up.
 This process is both random and unrecoverable --- if the ordering service is deleted, all of the channels hosted on it are permanently lost.
 To prevent this, the `ownerReferences` field in the configuration of each ordering node must be removed **before upgrading to 1.0.0**.
 For the steps about how to pull the configuration file, remove `ordererReferences`, and apply the change, see [Known issues](/docs/blockchain-sw?topic=blockchain-sw-sw-known-issues#sw-known-issues-ordering-service-delete) in the v2.1.2 documentation.
 {:important}

-### Step one: Create the `ibpinfra` project for the webhook
+### Step one: Create the `ibm-hlfsupport-infra` project for the webhook
-{: #deploy-ocp-ibpinfra}
+{: #deploy-ocp-ibm-hlfsupport-infra}

 Because the platform has updated the internal apiversion from `v1alpha1` in previous versions to `v1beta1` in 1.0.0, a Kubernetes conversion webhook is required to update the CA, peer, operator, and console to the new API version.
 This webhook will continue to be used in the future, so new deployments of the platform are required to deploy it as well.
-The webhook is deployed to its own project, referred to as  `ibpinfra` throughout these instructions.
+The webhook is deployed to its own project, referred to as  `ibm-hlfsupport-infra` throughout these instructions.

-After you log in to your cluster, you can create the new `ibpinfra` project for the Kubernetes conversion webhook using the kubectl CLI.
+After you log in to your cluster, you can create the new `ibm-hlfsupport-infra` project for the Kubernetes conversion webhook using the kubectl CLI.
 The new project needs to be created by a cluster administrator.

 Run the following command to create the project:
 ```
-oc new-project ibpinfra
+oc new-project ibm-hlfsupport-infra
 ```
 {: codeblock}